valkey-io/iovalkey/.github/CONTRIBUTING.md

 There are two user roles: contributors and collaborators.
 Everyone becomes a contributor when they are creating issues, pull requests, or helping to review code.

-In the meantime, there is a group of collaborators of ioredis who can not only contribute code but also approve and merge others' pull requests.
+In the meantime, there is a group of collaborators of ioredis who cannot only contribute code but also approve and merge others' pull requests.

 ## Note to collaborators